EvgeniyKrastev/Kursova_rabota_Evgeniy_Krastev_1901321003_Distributed_Applications/README.md

 Migrations, SOAP Service.
 The project is to learn how to use distributed  applications.

-Technologies:HTMl, CSS, JS, C#, MVC, WCF.
+Technologies:HTMl, CSS, JS, C#, MVC, WCF, ViewBag, ViewModels, HTML.Display, Validation, Migrations, SOAP Service